 • Bask in the incandescent harmonies of local favorite indie/folk band, The Heartstring Hunters.

-• Feast on BBQ and delicious specialty cocktails served up by the one and only Cocktail Caravan.
+• Feast on a delicious dinner prepared by Niwot Market and imbibe on delicious specialty cocktails served up by the one and only Cocktail Caravan.

-• Give back to the efforts of Wildlands Restoration Volunteers through an on-site auction with incredible packages from our sponsors, raffle prizes, and other “fun”-draising activities!
+• Give back to the efforts of Wildlands Restoration Volunteers through an on-site auction, raffle prizes, and other “fun”-draising activities!

 • Celebrate community-based land stewardship with great company in a historic barn at the Lone Hawk Farm.